ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 *[Editor's Note: Provide a high level overview of TLS 1.3 that highlights how a proxy becomes difficult.]*
 {:/comment}

 TlS 1.3 introduces several changes to TLS 1.2 in order to improve the overall privacy and security of TLS, however in doing so, some of the changes have a negative impact on network based security.
-In this section, we describe the TLS 1.3 changes that negatively impact network based security solutions.
+In this section, we describe those TLS 1.3 changes and briefly outline some scenario impacts.
 We divide the changes into two groups; those that impact inbound sessions and those that impact outbound sessions.

 ##Inbound Session Change Impacts